 Offered: As needed

 JRN 480.
-Advanced Digital Journalism.3 Credits.
+Advanced Multimedia Storytelling.3 Credits.

 Many newsrooms now combine multiple types of media to immerse readers and make complex stories more digestible.
 This course covers the reporting and production skills needed to build many of these new forms, including interactive graphics and maps, and advanced audio and video projects.
 Students also study past and present interactive journalism projects and meet with some of the professionals who designed them.